eblas60/phphomepage/phphomepage/read_me.txt

 -*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*
 Update
 ------

+v 1.7 (04/01/2013)
+- Small optimization for the smartphones and tablet tactile
+- Correction of source code HTML5 to return it W3C
+- Addition of Meta Robot noindex
+- Modification of the sorting of the categories so that it is in the alphabetical order
+- Addition of the double management of link on the same line example (the beginning of the 2nd bond must be identical to the precedent): link 1 = My Web site link 2 = My Web site - Administration (or another link) give to posting
+<a href="http://lien-1/">My Web site</a> - <a href="http://lien-2/">Administration (or another link)</a>

+v 1.6a (21/09/2005)
+- Correction of some bug

 v 1.6 (20/03/2004)
 - grammatical Correction of the comentaires
 - correction of the bug of addition of a new account for a compatibility PHP4 > = 4.1